CasperVM/360-w-raw-gadget/README.md

 Originally, I made this for 1 controller at first, this would be a bit more close to the hardware.
 You can find that [here.](https://github.com/Berghopper/360-raw-gadget)

+**Small disclaimer**: This doesn't actually properly emulate the receiver, it's a bit of a cursed mix of various descriptors of both the receiver + the xbox controller.
+It's just to trick various drivers to pick up multiple input xbox controllers.

 ## Functionality

 For now only the input endpoints are implemented, which allows for controller input to be sent to the host.